How To Conduct Workplace Drug and Alcohol Testing

 Another type of workplace drug test is saliva testing.
 Saliva tests can detect the presence of drugs such as marijuana, cocaine, opiates, amphetamines, methamphetamine, and benzodiazepine (BZO).

 A less common type of workplace drug test is hair follicle testing.
-Hair follicle tests can detect the presence of drugs such as marijuana, cocaine, opiates, amphetamines, methamphetamine, phencyclidine (PCP), and opioids.
-Hair follicle tests are considered to be the most accurate type of workplace drug test.
-Hair follicle tests are conducted by taking a sample of an employee’s hair and sending it to a laboratory for analysis.
-The results of hair follicle tests are usually returned within two weeks.
+Hair follicle tests detect drugs like marijuana, cocaine, opiates, amphetamines, methamphetamine, phencyclidine (PCP), and opioids.
+Considered the most accurate workplace drug test, hair samples are collected from employees and sent to a lab for analysis.
+The hair follicle test can identify drug use over a longer period, with results typically returned within two weeks.
+This extended detection window and high accuracy makes hair testing advantageous despite being less common than other methods.

 In-House Testing vs. Outsourcing - What’s Better?